taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-The selector makes heavily use of JavaScript ES6 arrow functions, JavaScript ES6 destructuring and a higher order function: `isNotArchived()`.
+The selector makes heavily use of JavaScript ES6 arrow functions, JavaScript ES6 destructuring and a higher-order function: `isNotArchived()`.
 If you are not used to JavaScript ES6, don't feel intimidated by it.
 It is only a way to express these functions more concise.
 In plain JavaScript ES5 it would look like the following:

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~